SachikoNitta/yourlit/README.md

 2. **Stories Not Saving**
    - Check browser localStorage permissions
+   - If using Firestore, verify Firebase configuration
+   - Check internet connectivity (for Firestore)
+   - Try switching storage type in Settings
    - Try the "Cleanup" function
    - Check browser console for errors